 These and similar questions may be earnestly felt, but they reflect a deep and common error.
 The Church, like so many other institutions, proposes what she believes to be true.
-She obviously doesn’t force anyone to believe anything, as evidenced by even the many Catholics who are confused about what the Church teaches, and thus, disagree.
+She obviously doesn’t force anyone to believe anything, as evidenced by the many Catholics who are confused about what the Church teaches and thus disagree.

 Here we present a very brief summary of the serious philosophy and theology that underlies Church’s line of reasoning in her moral teaching.
-We invite you to do your own research starting with the resources we present at the conclusion of this brochure.
-[For more on the specific teachings of the Church on marriage and contraception, see HLI’s brochure: Contraception Questions: What Does the Catholic Church Teach about Contraception?]
+We invite you to do your own research starting with the resources we present at the conclusion of this article.
+For more on the specific teachings of the Church on marriage and contraception, see here.

 The Dignity of the Human Person